Starting Up Your Business in Osaka: Introduction

 3. Japanese Corporate Entity (Kabushiki Kaisha (KK) or Godo Kaisha (LLC))

 If the foreign enterprise incorporates a Japanese corporation, it is treated as a “Direct Domestic Investment” under the Foreign Exchange Law.
-The enterprise is required to submit notification of its incorporation to the Minister of Finance and other competent Ministers through the Bank of Japan prior to the 15th (inclusive) of the month that immediately follows the month of the date of registration(prior notification may also be required in some cases).
+The enterprise is required to submit notification of its incorporation to the Minister of Finance and other competent Ministers through the Bank of Japan within 45 days from the date of registration(prior notification may also be required in some cases).

-- A joint-stock company (Kabushiki Kaisha, KK) consists of shareholders whose liabilities to creditors of the company are limited to the amount of stock purchased in the company.
+- A stock company (Kabushiki Kaisha, KK) consists of shareholders whose liabilities to creditors of the company are limited to the amount of stock purchased in the company.

 - A joint-name company (Gomei Kaisha) consists of partners whose liabilities to creditors of the company are unlimited.